Guidelines for making an application

 • General grant call is open 1.-15.9.
 Send your application with the attachments via the online service by 15 September, 4:00 P.M.
 EEST (Finnish time).

-• Reference sources may submit reference letters via the online service until 22 September, if the reference request has been sent during the application period.
+• Referees may submit recommendations via the online service until 22 September, if the recommendation request has been sent during the application period.

 • Degree diplomas and permits for the public defence of academic dissertations can be sent by 15 November using the online application service.